ibm-cloud-docs/vpc/vsi_is_create_instance.md

    ```
    {: pre}

-   Where the following argument and option values are used
+   Where the following argument and option values are used.

       * INSTANCE_NAME: `my-instance`
       * VPC: `r006-35b9cf35-616e-462e-a145-cf8db4062fcf`